 - a) Verbal abuse or ridicule, including innuendoes, stories, and jokes that are sexual in nature and/or gender-related.
-This might include inappropriate sex-oriented comments on appearance, including dress or physical features. - b) Direct or indirect threats or bribes for unwanted sexual activity. - c) Asking or commenting about a person's sexual activities. - d) Unwelcome and unwanted physical contact of a sexual nature including, but not limited to, physical acts such as assault, impeding or blocking movement, offensive touching, or any physical interference with normal work or movement. - e) Displaying or distributing pornographic or other sexually explicit materials such as magazines, pictures, internet material, cartoons, etc. - f) The use of profanity and/or other obscenities that are sexually suggestive or degrading in nature. - g) Unwelcome staring, leering, or gesturing which is sexually suggestive in nature. - h) Unwelcome and/or offensive public displays of sexual/physical affection. - i) Clothing that reflects sexually obscene and/or sexually explicit messages, slogans, or pictures..
+This might include inappropriate sex-oriented comments on appearance, including dress or physical features. - b) Direct or indirect threats or bribes for unwanted sexual activity. - c) Asking or commenting about a person's sexual activities. - d) Unwelcome and unwanted physical contact of a sexual nature including, but not limited to, physical acts such as assault, impeding or blocking movement, offensive touching, or any physical interference with normal work or movement. - e) Displaying or distributing pornographic or other sexually explicit materials such as magazines, pictures, internet material, cartoons, etc. - f) The use of profanity and/or other obscenities that are sexually suggestive or degrading in nature. - h) Unwelcome and/or offensive public displays of sexual/physical affections. - i) Clothing that reflects sexually obscene and / or sexually explicit messages, slogans, or pictures

-- j) Demanding sexual favors of a student, insinuating that refusal to acquiesce in such favors will adversely affect a student's grades, references, academic/scholastic placement, and/or participation in extracurricular activities. - k) Engaging in sexual conduct with an individual who is unable to consent due to his/her age, use of drugs or alcohol, intellectual disability, or other disability. - 1) Any other unwelcome and unwanted sexually oriented and/or genderbased behavior which is sexually demeaning, belittling, intimidating, or perpetrates sexual stereotypes and attitudes. - m) The transmission and/or solicitation of inappropriate photos, videos, or any other inappropriate materials.
+- j) Demanding sexual favors of a student, insinuating that refusal to acquiesce in such favors will adversely affect a student's grades, references, academic/scholastic placement, and/or participation in extracurricular activities. - k) Engaging in sexual conduct with an individual who is unable to consent due to his/her age, use of drugs or alcohol, intellectual disability, or other disability. - Any other unwelcome and unwanted sexually oriented and/or genderbased behavior which is sexually demeaning, belittling, intimidating, or perpetrates sexual stereotypes and attitudes. - m) The transmission and/or solicitation of inappropriate photos, videos, or any other inappropriate materials.